-TEC Holiday, April 29, 2012 to May 5, 2012: Golden Week
+TEC Holiday, 29 April to 6 May, 2025: Golden Week

-Golden Week (ゴールデンウィーク Gōruden Wīku), often abbreviated to simply GW and also known as Ōgon shūkan (黄金週間, “Golden Week”) or Ōgata renkyū (大型連休, “Large consecutive holiday”) is a Japanese term applied to the period containing the following public holidays:
+Golden Week (ゴールデンウィーク Gōruden Wīku), often abbreviated to simply GW and also known as Ōgon shūkan (黄金週間, “Golden Week”) or Ōgata renkyū (大型連休, “Large consecutive holiday”).

 • April 29